-Oven Baked Jollof Rice – Here is another take on Jollof Rice, one of the most famous West Africans one pot meal.
+Oven Baked Jollof Rice – Here is another take on Jollof Rice, one of the most famous West African one pot meal.
 Simplicity, is what sets apart the stove top from the oven baked method of cooking Jollof rice.

 Delicious Oven Baked Jollof Rice to please everyone!